ChickTech/mobile-app-tutorial/canvas/index.rst

 .. image:: list-of-lists-blocks.png

 As you can see, it's a procedure whose distinguishing feature is that it uses a list of lists.
+It looks fatter than the previous procedure, but trust us, it uses far fewer blocks.
 Each sublist in the ``pairs`` list is actually a key-value pair.
 In other words, ``pairs`` is a lookup table.
 Conceptually, it's equivalent to a spreadsheet with two columns:

 .. image:: spreadsheet.png